trossco84/trossco84/README.md

-## Please navigate to the repository TrevorRoss
+## Please navigate to the repository TrevorRoss for information about me or bettingatwork for a look into my main side-project.
 ### Everything else is nonsense

 <!---